 One backup method that I highly recommend is using disk imaging.

-Disk imaging is a form of backup that copies all operating system data, user data, and applications into a compressed file.
+Disk imaging is a form of backup that copies all OS data, user data, and applications into a compressed file.

 Then, you can save the compressed file on another device or in the cloud for easy recovery.

-Disk imaging is an excellent tool since you’ll be able to restore everything to what it was before, including all your user data, Windows-related data, and applications when you restore a disk image.
+Disk imaging is an excellent tool since you can restore everything to what it was before, including all your user data, Windows-related data, and applications when you restore a disk image.